pawel-up/Jexl/README.md

 #### jexl.addFunction(_{string} name_, \_{function} func)

 Adds an expression function to this Jexl instance.
-See the **Functions** section above for information on the structure of an expression function.
+The `name` can be a simple identifier (e.g., `'myFunction'`) or a namespace path using dot notation (e.g., `'Utils.String.slugify'`).
+See the **Functions** and **Namespace Functions and Transforms** sections above for information on the structure of an expression function.

 #### jexl.addFunctions(_{{}} map_)